 Information Security Governance Structure

 Additionally, the University has established an Information Security Governance Structure.
 This leadership group is tasked with ensuring that all information security policies, procedures and other initiatives are implemented and maintained within their authorities.
-This leadership group is comprised of senior campus administrators (appointed by their Chancellors) and IT Security Leads (technology support staff designated by their campus leadership or dean/director).
+It is composed of senior campus administrators (appointed by their Chancellors) and IT Security Leads (technology support staff designated by their campus leadership or dean/director).
 This leadership group meets each semester and once during summer.